James-Gitchell/web-Sprint-Challenge-User-Interface-and-Git/README.md

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Depends on if you are using row/ row-reverse for vertical or column/c-revers for horizontal display.
+The align itms works on the axis that is perpendicular to the main axis. so vertical axis align would move items left to right/right to left on reverse and horizontal display would move top to bottom/ bottom to top on reverse

 5. Explain why git is valuable to a team of developers.

+Git allows a team of developer to contribute to a project individually but at the same time.
+They can make changes while keeping the project live or make changes without interfering with eachothers codes.
+The changes are mad on a clone of the original code "branch= developer" and contributions are inspected before gaining access to the main project

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.